Samsung Galaxy S21 Ultra review: Strong overall package without major weaknesses

 I really liked the Samsung Galaxy S21 Ultra because it doesn't have any major weaknesses.
 Unfortunately, the memory expansion was crushed, the battery life could be a little better for the size of the battery and the lack of a power supply is completely incomprehensible to me.
 But in all other points, such as the display, the performance, the camera, the equipment and the speakers, it is one of the best, if not the best, on the market.
 The battery life is also really good, but as already mentioned it could be a bit better for the size of the battery.

-I also find it extremely impressive what the South Korean manufacturer has improved over the course of a year compared to the S20 Ultra: from the feel and the design to the Proprocessor, the battery life and of course the camera.
-While some of the predecessor was not really mature, the S21 Ultra looks like a finished product Product of the S20 Ultra.
+I also find it extremely impressive what the South Korean manufacturer has improved in one year compared to the S20 Ultra: starting with the feel and design, through to the processor, battery life and of course the camera.
+While the predecessor was not really fully developed in some areas, the S21 Ultra seems like a finished product of the S20 Ultra.

 In principle, I can recommend the S21 Ultra to anyone looking for a large smartphone that places particular emphasis on the display, the camera and powerful features.
 Unfortunately, the price has not yet fallen significantly, which is why I would wait a few more weeks before buying the smartphone until the smartphone is offered for around 1.000 euros.
 Then you can definitely access it and get a smartphone with a strong overall package without major weaknesses.